Silting reduction and Calabi--Yau reduction of triangulated categories: Silting reduction versus Calabi--Yau reduction

 is a $d$-Calabi--Yau triangulated category by Theorem~\ref{amiot}.
 Let $\pi_{\cu}\colon\cu\to\cu/\cu^\fd$ be the canonial projection.
 Then the subcategory $\pi_{\cu}(\rho(\cm))$ in $\cu/\cu^{\fd}$ is $d$-cluster-tilting, and by Proposition~\ref{fundamental domain} and Theorem~\ref{equivalence}, we have equivalences

 Therefore, we obtain two $(d+1)$-Calabi--Yau triangulated categories, $\cc_{\cp}$ and $\cu/\cu^{\fd}$, and they have $d$-cluster-tilting subcategories, which are equivalent to each other.
-In fact, the following our main result asserts that these two triangulated categories are equivalent.
+The following main result asserts that these two triangulated categories are equivalent.

 \begin{theorem} The two categories $\cc_{\cp}$ and $\cu/\cu^{\fd}$ are triangle equivalent.\end{theorem}

 In this sense, we say that the AGK cluster category construction Theorem \ref{amiot} takes the silting reduction of $\ct$ with respect to $\cp$ to the Calabi--Yau reduction of $\cc$ with respect to $\pi(\cp)$.